 Market Review: Open

 The AEMC is undertaking a review into the regulatory arrangements frameworks for stand-alone power systems under the National Electricity Law (NEL), the National Energy Retail Law (NERL) and associated rules.

 A stand-alone power system (SAPS) is an electricity supply arrangement that is not physically connected to the national grid.
 The term encompasses both microgrids, which supply electricity to multiple customers, and individual power systems, which supply electricity to a single customer.

-This review, requested by the COAG Energy Council, will look at the law and rule changes required to allow local distribution network service providers to use SAPS where it is economically efficient to do so, while maintaining appropriate consumer protections and service standards.
-The review is also looking at regulatory arrangements for SAPS that are provided by parties other than local DNSPs.
+This review, requested by the COAG Energy Council, is looking at the law and rule changes required to allow local distribution network service providers to use SAPS where it is economically efficient to do so, while maintaining appropriate consumer protections and service standards.
+The review is also considering regulatory arrangements for SAPS that are provided by parties other than local DNSPs.